Note 3 - Summary of Significant Accounting Policies

 Investments in which Milestone Scientific can exercise significant influence, but do

-notcontrol, are accounted for under the equity method of accounting and are included in the long-term assets on the condensed consolidated balance sheets.
+control, are accounted for under the equity method of accounting and are included in the long-term assets on the condensed consolidated balance sheets.
 Under this method of accounting, Milestone Scientific's share of the net earnings or losses of the investee is presented below the income tax line on the Condensed Consolidated Statements of Operations.
-Milestone Scientific evaluates its equity method investments whenever events or changes in circumstance indicate that the carrying amounts of such investments

 Equipment is recorded at cost, less accumulated depreciation.
 Depreciation expense is computed using the straight-line method over the estimated useful lives of the assets, which range from

 Patents are recorded at cost to prepare and file the applicable documents with the US Patent Office, or internationally with the applicable governmental office in the respective country.
-The costs related to these patents are being amortized using the straight-line method over the estimated useful life of the patent.
+The costs related to these patents are being amortized using the straight--line method over the estimated useful life of the patent.
 Patents and other developed technology acquired from another business entity are amortized over the remaining estimated useful life of the patent.
-These patents and developed technology are recorded at the acquisition cost.
-Patent defense costs, to the extent applicable, are expensed as incurred.

 Long-lived assets with finite lives are tested for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset